BlackChaosNL/Demo-App/README.md

 - [X] App should make HTTP GET request to the API to fetch chat counts between those two given dates.
 - [X] The dashboard should render three values from the API.
 - [X] The dashboard should render a Paginated List.
-- [X] Stores start date, end date and token in localStorage so they are already populated if user comes back to app later time.
+- [X] Stores `start date`, `end date` and `token` in localStorage so they are already populated if user comes back to app later time.
 - [X] Static type checking using Typescript.
 - [X] Documentation on how to run and build/install if needed.
 - [X] The application running and accessible somewhere (for example in AWS)
+- [ ] Virtualisation of existing data.

 ## Software used